bytecodealliance/cap-std/README.md

 untrusted Rust code could use `unsafe` or the unsandboxed APIs in `std::fs`.

 `cap-std` allows code to declare its intent, and opt in to protection from malicious path names.
 Code which takes a `Dir` from which to open files, rather than taking bare filenames, declares its intent to only open files underneath that `Dir`.
-And, `Dir` automatically protects against paths which might include `..` or symlinks that might lead outside of that `Dir`.
+And, `Dir` automatically protects against paths which might include `..`, symlinks, or absolute paths that might lead outside of that `Dir`.

 `cap-std` also has another role, within WASI, because `cap-std`'s filesystem APIs closely follow WASI's sandboxing APIs.
 In WASI, `cap-std` becomes a very